zmknox/zmknox.github.io/_posts/2019-04-06-building-an-effective-swift-playground.md

 ![Swift Playgrounds app for Mac with a box around the modules section of the sidebar](/resources/playgrounds-modules.png){: .img-fluid .mx-auto .d-block }

-You can put pretty much any Swift file innto a module and access it from your pages, so long as classes, variables, and functions are all marked as `public`.
+You can put pretty much any Swift file into a module and access it from your pages, so long as classes, variables, and functions are all marked as `public`.
 You can build out all sorts of complex code, then provide a simple API to call inside your pages.
 This can be great when teaching a code concept, as it allows your users to understand the concept without having any extra baggage surrounding it.

 The modules you see in the Swift Playgrounds app are considered 'user-editable modules' (sometimes known as 'UserModules').
 This means that sny code contained within them can be modified by the user of your playground.
 This can be useful if you are prototyping an API for yourself, or trying to build an experience around teaching/showcasing more complex development techniques This can be cumbersome, however, if you want to hide implementation details from a user.
 Luckily, these aren't the only modules you can use in a playground!